 |Alma Mater:||East Central|

-JT Gasso has spent the past two seasons as Oklahoma's assistant coach.
+JT Gasso has spent the past four seasons as Oklahoma's assistant coach.
 His primary responsibilities are focused on working with OU's outfielders and the Sooner offense.

 His first two seasons in Norman couldn't have gone any better as the Sooners won both the 2016 and 2017 national championships.
 He and the OU staff were named the NFCA National Coaching Staff of the Year for their efforts in 2016 and 2017.